 Health and Safety Competent Person FAQ

-First, the technical bit.
-The meaning of competent person can be found in Regulation 7 of The Management of Health and Safety at Work Regulations 1999.
-The law states that “Every employer shall, subject to paragraphs (6) and (7), appoint one or more competent persons to assist him in undertaking the measures he needs to take to comply with the requirements and prohibitions imposed upon him by or under the relevant statutory provisions and by Part II of the Fire Precautions (Workplace) Regulations 1997.”
+The meaning of competent person can be found in Regulation 7 of the Management of Health and Safety at Work Regulations 1999.
+This states that “every employer shall, subject to paragraphs (6) and (7), appoint one or more competent persons to assist him in undertaking the measures he needs to take to comply with the requirements and prohibitions imposed upon him by or under the relevant statutory provisions and by Part II of the Fire Precautions (Workplace) Regulations 1997.”

 …That’s a bit vague!

 Yes, unfortunately it is, and it gets worse.
 The legislation goes on to say that a person shall be regarded as ‘competent’ if they have sufficient training, experience or knowledge and ‘other qualities’.
 This isn’t exactly clear-cut, and for employers, such broad criteria often poses more questions than answers.

 Not to be confused with…

-Make sure not to confuse a competent health and safety person with the competent person registration scheme that applies to installers to certify that their building work complies with the Building Regulations for England.
-That’s something entirely different.
+The requirement to appoint a competent health and safety person should not be confused with the competent person registration scheme that applies to installers to certify that their building work complies with the Building Regulations for England.
+This is something entirely different.

-Can we be prosecuted if we don’t have one?
+Can we be prosecuted if we don’t have access to a competent person?

 Yes.
-Failure to appoint a Competent Person can lead to a prosecution for breaching the Management of Health and Safety at Work Regulations and a breach can lead to intervention by your regulatory authority, fines or (in cases with the most severe consequences) even imprisonment.
+Failure to appoint a competent person can lead to a prosecution for breaching the Management of Health and Safety at Work Regulations, which can in turn lead to intervention by your regulatory authority, fines, or, in cases where the consequences of a breach were exteme, even imprisonment.